OWL Privacy Policy

 |---|---|

-| File contents | No — ciphertext only |
+| File contents | CSD: ciphertext only.
+SSD: plaintext during the requested delivery |

-| Chat message bodies & headers | No — ciphertext only |
+| Chat message bodies & headers | CSD without recovery: ciphertext only.
+Recovery can make them recoverable through the account key |

-| Per-file / per-conversation / folder keys | No — wrapped to public keys |
+| Per-file / per-conversation / folder keys | Normally wrapped to public keys; SSD supplies a usable delivery key, and escrow can recover account-wrapped keys |

 | Your password | No — never transmitted; bcrypt hash only |